Robert W. Smith (writer): America

-Smith returned to Bethesda in 1962 and initially taught judo at the local YMCA, but later concentrated on taijiquan, baguazhang, and xingyiquan.
-Starting in 1962, Smith taught a popular free early Saturday morning taijiquan class at the YMCA.
+Smith returned to Bethesda in 1962 and initially taught judo at the local YMCA, but later concentrated on tai chi, baguazhang, and xingyiquan.
+Starting in 1962, Smith taught a popular free early Saturday morning tai chi class at the YMCA.
 This continued for 26 years.
 During those years he worked, raised a family, taught, and wrote about martial arts.
 Smith retired from teaching in late 1988 and he and his wife Alice moved to the foothills of the Smoky Mountains.

 Over the years Smith befriended many boxers and martial artists and sought many teachers.
 He was driven by a friendly curiosity that evolved over time into an expertise on Asian martial arts.
 He was one of the first western writers to introduce Asian martial arts to the West.

 Smith's writings

 Beginning in the 1950s, Smith wrote articles for such martial arts magazines as Budokwai Quarterly Bulletin, Judo, Strength and Health, Black Belt, and the Journal of Asian Martial Arts, and served on the editorial board for Taijiquan Journal.
 Smith's articles whetted the appetite of the American martial arts community, which paved the way for Asian masters to then develop followings in the US.

 Always written with a flair, Smith's numerous books and articles offer martial techniques, history, anecdotes, opinions, humor, and quotes from his wide-ranging personal training, research, and reading.
-Smith collaborated with his teacher Cheng Man-ch'ing on one of the earliest English taijiquan books (T'ai Chi, Tuttle, 1967), and with Benjamin Lo on a translation of one of the earliest taijiquan books: Chen Weiming's 1929 book T'ai chi ch'uan ta wen—Questions and Answers on T'ai Chi Ch'uan (North Atlantic, 1985).
+Smith collaborated with his teacher Cheng Man-ch'ing on one of the earliest English tai chi books (T'ai Chi, Tuttle, 1967), and with Benjamin Lo on a translation of one of the earliest tai chi books: Chen Weiming's 1929 book T'ai chi ch'uan ta wen—Questions and Answers on T'ai Chi Ch'uan (North Atlantic, 1985).

-Smith's memoir, "Martial Musings" (1999) was written much as he taught taijiquan, i.e., with multiple anecdotal stories and a sharp sense of humor.
+Smith's memoir, "Martial Musings" (1999) was written much as he taught tai chi, i.e., with multiple anecdotal stories and a sharp sense of humor.
 He wrote, co-wrote, edited, co-edited and co-translated fourteen books on the martial arts and over twenty articles with a particular focus on the internal, martial arts of China.

 He also wrote three books under the nom de plume of John F. Gilbey.
 "Gilbey's" first book, Secret Fighting Arts of the World, was a work of fiction parodying various martial arts tall tales, but was widely assumed to be non-fiction when it was first released.
 The second Gilbey book, The Way of a Warrior, was effectively a sequel to Secret Fighting Arts and the third, Western Boxing and World Wrestling, was a largely non-fictional compilation of boxing and wrestling anecdotes.

 Smith edited the first book in English on Shaolin Temple boxing.
-In addition, he wrote the first books in English on baguazhang and xingyiquan, as well as the above-mentioned T'ai Chi.
+In addition, he wrote the first books in English on baguazhang and xingyiquan, as well as the above-mentioned one on tai chi.
 Smith thus, was a key figure in introducing Western readers to these three "internal" martial arts of China.